-some degree but "wasn't a game changer for us."
-114 In Singapore, the product lead who worked on their much-lauded TraceTogether app, explicitly warned against over-reliance on such apps, stating they are not a "panacea."
-115
+In other countries where contact tracing apps have been in use, reports of their utility are mixed at best.
+In Iceland, the country who has most successfully convinced residents to install and use their contact tracing app with a 38% uptake as of the beginning of May, the person in charge of managing contact tracing for the nation has said the app helped support manual contact tracing to some degree but "wasn't a game changer for us."
+In Singapore, the product lead who worked on their much-lauded TraceTogether app, explicitly warned against over-reliance on such apps, stating they are not a "panacea."

 In this context then, where necessity is at least open to question, it becomes more difficult to assess whether the intrusiveness of personal information collection and use is proportionate to the benefits to individuals or society more broadly.
-Questions of proportionality also depend on the nature of the particular tool chosen; while people often talk about contact tracing apps as a singular concept, there is a range of competing models with varying goals, leading to a range of features that vary in security protocols, centralised or decentralised architectures and data storage and ultimately, in privacy protection.
+Questions of proportionality also depend on the nature of the particular tool chosen; while people often talk about contact tracing apps as a singular concept, there is a range of competing models with varying goals, leading to a range of features that vary in security protocols, centralized or decentralized architectures and data storage and ultimately, in privacy protection.
 Some of these models will be discussed further below.

 There are also very serious policy questions that have received insufficient consideration.
 If these tools are released in a policy vacuum, which fails to provide the practical supports needed for individuals asked, based on the app, to stay home from work and to get tested-including paid sick days, job protection, and financial support during a required self-isolation period-it raises risks of discrimination and will exacerbate stress and mental health impacts.
 Front line workers in places like grocery stores, care homes, and other service industries, who work for minimum wage with minimal job protections are particularly vulnerable to the social impacts of a badly implemented automated contact tracing regime.
 Statistically, women make up a larger percentage of those employed in these areas that the Centre for Policy Alternatives calls the "5 Cs": caring, clerical, catering, cashiering and cleaning.
-116 Many front line workers are also racialized, including many newcomers to Canada, who already face greater discrimination in the job market and absent employment protections, may have more difficulty finding a new position if an app tells them one too many times to stay home from work.
-While there has been significant social debate on the technical details of app design, the social impacts of implementing and relying on contact tracing applications, which extend far beyond privacy concerns, have been woefully underexamined and unaddressed.
+Many front line workers are also racialized, including many newcomers to Canada, who already face greater discrimination in the job market and absent employment protections, may have more difficulty finding a new position if an app tells them one too many times to stay home from work.
+While there has been significant social debate on the technical details of app design, the social impacts of